Boteval/compare-classifiers/README.md

             :accuracy accuracy }))})
           ```
 + __seamless audit trail__
-Remember, we can easily get a cube where each metric is computed per combinatoric combination of all values of all dimensions.
+Remember, we can easily get a cube where each metric is computed per combinatoric combination of all values of all dimensions provided.
 Each evaluation seamlessly gets its own audit file, where the mapper's result per object is neatly recorded ― so you can always trace/audit/prove how your calculation was made.
 Look for the audits under the `traces` sub-directories under `output`.

 + __convenient CSV input format__
 As input, this library expects a CSV file containing object-ids and their gold tagging, along taggings returned by one or more classifiers.
 If the objects are text to be categorized, you may include the actual texts alongside the object-id column ― the library will ignore all columns that are not specifically designated through your user-supplied mapping file.